 Rehabilitation and Sports Medicine— Animal rehabilitation provides the same benefits for your pet that physical therapy can provide for you.
 Our doctors and staff will work with you and your pet or working animal to help develop an individualized treatment plan.
 This will help your animal recover faster from surgical procedures and injuries.

 Specialty Dental Care–While many veterinarians offer basic cleanings for your pets, we are equipped to offer many other services that can help your pet be comfortable and happy.
 We offer services like root canals, crowns, treatment for jaw fractures, treatment of cavities, and repairing broken teeth.
-Dental problems are common in animals, and our team is well equipped to help you and your pet deal with them effectively.
+Dental problems are common in animals, and our veterinary dental specialist and their team in Castle Rock is well equipped to help you and your pet deal with them effectively.

 Veterinary laparoscopic surgery: